-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-P2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P2 was succeeded by the Olympus E-P3.
+Both the G1X Mark II and the E-P2 have been discontinued, but can regularly be found used on eBay.
+The E-P2 was replaced by the Olympus E-P3, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark II or the Olympus E-P2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.